How Many Watts Does An 8,000 BTU Air Conditioner Use?

 If the AC system’s label displays the SEER rating and BTUs, calculating watts is somewhat simplified.

-Then, you may convert that to kilowatts and use your electric company’s rate to establish a baseline for summertime operation.
+You may convert that to kilowatts and use your electric company’s rate to establish a baseline for summertime operation.

 What Is The Energy Consumption Of A Central Air Conditioner?